$\delta_{CP}$-free constraints on NSI parameters $\varepsilon_{e\mu}$ and $\varepsilon_{e\tau}$ using high-purity $\nu_\mu$ CC events at IceCube DeepCore: Results

-The right panel of Fig.~\ref{fig:etau_results} presents the allowed regions at 90\% C.L.
-(2 DOF) for the magnitude and phase of the NSI parameter $\varepsilon_{e\tau}$.
+The left panel of Fig.~\ref{fig:etau_results} presents the allowed regions at 90\% CL (2 DOF) for the magnitude and phase of the NSI parameter $\varepsilon_{e\tau}$.
 The solid contour denotes the observed limits.
 The dashed contour represents the expected sensitivity, where the simulated data is used as truth using the best-fit values obtained from fitting the observed data.
 For comparison, the IceCube DeepCore result~\cite{IceCubeCollaboration:2021euf} using the 3-year data sample is also included as the blue solid curve.
-The top (side) sub-panel illustrates the one-dimensional projection for the magnitude (phase), where the minimization is performed over the phase (magnitude) and nuisance parameters.
-The dotted lines in these sub-panels correspond to the 68.3\%, 90\%, and 99.7\% confidence levels for 1 DOF.
+The top (side) subpanel illustrates the one-dimensional projection for the magnitude (phase), where the minimization is performed over the phase (magnitude) and nuisance parameters.
+The dotted lines in these subpanels correspond to the 68.3\%, 90\%, and 99.7\% confidence levels for 1 DOF.

 The best-fit values of the magnitude and phase of $\varepsilon_{e\tau}$ are $0.11$ and $8.8^\circ$, respectively, with a p-value of 0.27.
-The best-fit is compatible with the standard interaction hypothesis with $\Delta\chi^2_{\rm SI-NSI} = 1.31$.
+The best fit is compatible with the standard interaction hypothesis with $\Delta\chi^2_{\rm SI-NSI} = 1.31$.
 We obtain an upper bound of $|\varepsilon_{e\tau}| \leq 0.18$ at 90\% confidence level.
-We are not able to constrain the phase at 90\% C.L., because minimization over the magnitude always prefers its values close to zero, giving very small $\Delta\chi^2$.
+We are not able to constrain the phase at 90\% CL, because minimization over the magnitude always prefers its values close to zero, giving very small $\Delta\chi^2$.

 Although this sample has twice the livetime of the earlier DeepCore analysis~\cite{IceCubeCollaboration:2021euf}, the sensitivity improvement is small because the event selection is optimized for $\nu_\mu$ CC events, which reduces the statistics.
 Since $\varepsilon_{e\tau}$ is mainly constrained through appearance channels rather than $\nu_\mu \rightarrow \nu_\mu$, the improvement in the bound is limited.
-However, the advantage of using $\nu_\mu \rightarrow \nu_\mu$ channel is that the constraints obtained on $\varepsilon_{e\tau}$ are free from $\delta_{\rm CP}$ degeneracy.
+However, the advantage of using $\nu_\mu \rightarrow \nu_\mu$ channel is that the constraints obtained on $\varepsilon_{e\tau}$ are free from $\delta_{CP}$ degeneracy.